-The Company has a mortgage loan on the land and building that serves as its headquarters and research and development facility which bears interest at the rate of 7.5% per annum and which matures in July 2012.
-Interest expense for the three months ended March 31, 2012 and 2011 on this mortgage amounted to \$31,000 and \$32,000, respectively.
+The Company has a mortgage loan on the land and building that serves as its headquarters and research and development facility which bears interest at the rate of 7.5% per annum.
+In June 2012, the Company renegotiated a further extension of the mortgage loan until July 2013.
+Interest expense for the three months ended June 30, 2012 and 2011 on this mortgage amounted to \$30,000 and \$31,000, respectively.
+Interest expense for the six months ended June 30, 2012 and 2011 on this mortgage amounted to \$61,000 and \$63,000, respectively.
 The loan requires monthly payments of interest, plus \$5,000 which is being applied to the principal balance.
-The remaining principal balance at March 31, 2012, was \$1,620,000.
-The Company will be required to renegotiate the terms of a further extension of the mortgage loan or successfully refinance the property with another mortgage lender, if possible.
-Failure to do so would have an adverse affect the Company's financial position and results of operations.
+The remaining principal balance at June 30, 2012, was \$1,605,000.

-The Company incurred \$17,000 of expenses in connection with extending this mortgage loan in 2011, which is being amortized to interest expense over the one year term.
+The Company is required to make monthly payments totaling \$16,000 over the mortgage loan extension period in connection with the extension.
 The loan is collateralized by a security interest in all of the Company's assets, the pledge of five million shares of common stock of the Company owned by George J. Coates, which were deposited into escrow for the benefit of the lender and the personal guarantee of George J. Coates.
 The Company is not permitted to create or permit any secondary mortgage or similar liens on the property or improvements thereon without prior consent of the lender.
 Up to \$500,000 of the principal balance of the mortgage loan may be prepaid each year without penalty.
 A prepayment penalty of 2% of the outstanding loan amount would be imposed if the loan is repaid in full at or before maturity unless such prepayment funds are obtained from a permanent mortgage loan with the lender.